phil-work/Documentation/SMTPeter/en/personalization-data.md

 ```
 You can use {$firstname} to access "John", {$familyname} to access "Doe",
 and with {$children} you get an array containing "Jane", "Joe", "Jacky",
-and "Josef" (see our [programming page](personalization) to for a complete
+and "Josef" (see our [programming page](personalization) too for a complete
 discussion about using variables and programming).
 You can use these variables
 in the "from" and "to" address, the header, the text, and the html fields or
 in the "mime".
-For ease of use you get automatically the "envelope" and
+For ease of use you automatically get the "envelope" and
-"recipient" variables that contain data extracted from the.
-So, you can
+"recipient" variables that contain data extracted from the mail.
+This means you can
 use these without specifying them as a data property.